GreyTearsDev/shopping-cart/README.md

 ## [Live Preview](https://shopping-cart-two-swart.vercel.app/)

 This is the last project of the react course in the [The Odin Project](https://www.theodinproject.com/)'s Full-Stack JS curriculum.
 This was the first time I used Styled Components.
-Admitedly, they could have been implemented much better.
+Admitedly, they could have been better implemented.
+Moreover, in the future, I will probably refactor the code to use compound components.

 Here are some screenshots of the project: